-Knowledge is a cognitive aspect of the tourist experience that involves learning and education (Sthapit and Coudounaris, 2018).
-The historical origins of travel were associated with a quest for learning and knowledge development during the Grand Tour era (Towner, 1985).
-Travel represents an opportunity to learn about places, people and self, in the form of newly acquired practical skills, knowledge, practical wisdom and self-consciousness (McKercher and du Cros, 2002).
-The desire to learn influences the choice of places and activities during a holiday.
-Knowledge development is implicit in motives such as self-development through involvement with hosts or the site, personal self-development and self-actualisation (Pearce and Lee, 2005).
-In fact, developing new skills and knowledge and their application to their creative endeavours is an integral part of creative and experiential tourism (Duxbury and Richards, 2019).
-Guest-host encounters which are crucial to tourism experience are a major source of knowledge and value creation (Barnes, et. al. 2019; Wall and Matheson, 2006).
-Kim et. al. (2012) suggests the following scales to evaluate the experiential dimension of knowledge:
+Knowledge is a cognitive aspect of the tourist experience that involves learning and education (Sthapit & Coudounaris, 2018).
+Travel represents an opportunity to learn about places, people and self, in the form of newly acquired practical skills, knowledge, practical wisdom and self-consciousness (McKercher & Du Cros, 2002).
+Knowledge development is implicit in motives such as self-development through involvement with hosts or the site, personal self-development and self-actualisation (Pearce & Lee, 2005).
+In fact, developing new skills and knowledge and their application to their creative endeavours is an integral part of creative and experiential tourism (Duxbury & Richards, 2019).
+Guest-host encounters which are crucial to tourism experience are a major source of knowledge and value creation (Wall & Mathieson, 2006).
+Kim et al. (2012) suggest the following scales to evaluate the experiential dimension of knowledge:

-• Exploratory
+- Exploratory

+- Knowledge

-- Knowledge - New culture
+- New culture